MoofireX/Data_Analysis/README.md

 The plot_frame function* takes a data frame's keys (a tuple that the user inputs), its values (another tuple inputted by the user).
 It converts this into a data frame and then plots it using matplotlib.

 The print_frame function does the same thing as the plot_frame function, but it doesn't plot it.
-It just prints the data frame.
+It just prints a data frame using keys (tuple) and values (tuple) that are inputted by the user.

 *These functions also take a plot_style input, like 'o' for a scatter plot.